 Treating the cause of addiction is not an easy task.
-It needs to be a multi-agency effort that includes governmental agencies, public health agencies, mental health workers and the medical community.
+It needs to be a multi-agency effort that includes governmental agencies, public health agencies, mental health workers, and the medical community.
 Addiction often spreads in communities for social and economic reasons.
 Cities and states need to identify and look at the underlying issues that lead community members to overuse opioids rather than choosing different paths.
-Clinics, safe injection sites, medical addiction treatment centers, economic stimulus programs and meaningful work programs are all options in helping to bring opioid addicts help.
+Clinics, safe injection sites, medical addiction treatment centers, economic stimulus programs, and meaningful work programs are all options in helping to bring opioid addicts help.

-If you think working to end the opioid crisis in America is a task you are committed to, consider becoming a therapist or counselor for those affected by addition.
+If you think working to end the opioid crisis in America is a task you are committed to, consider becoming a therapist or counselor for those affected by addiction.
 Depending on where you already are in your career trajectory, Grand Canyon University has the right program for you.